-Evaluation of applications for admission to the master's degree program is the responsibility of the Graduate Studies Committee in collaboration with the MA-SLP Oversight Committee.
+Evaluation of applications for admission to the MA-SLP program is the responsibility of the Graduate Studies Committee in collaboration with the MA-SLP Oversight Committee.
 Committee members independently evaluate each applicant's overall potential.
 This judgment is based on:

-- a.
-A careful review of the individual's past academic performance, which involves not only consideration of grade point average (GPA), but also of the patterning of grades.
-For the past several years, the mean GPA of entering MA students has been above 3.7 on a 4.0 scale; - b.
-Scores on the General Aptitude Test of the Graduate Record Examination (GRE); - c.
-Three letters of recommendation from persons acquainted with the individual's academic program, scholastic ability, or professional performance; - d.
-Consideration of previous coursework; - e.
-Responses to short essays posed in CSDCAS which serve as a writing sample and means of looking at the student's problem-solving skills and personal characteristics; - f.
+A careful review of the individual's past academic performance, which involves not only consideration of grade point average (GPA), but also of the pattern of grades.
+For the past several years, the mean GPA of entering MA-SLP students has been above 3.7 on a 4.0 scale;

+- b.
+Three letters of recommendation from persons acquainted with the individual's academic program, scholastic ability, or professional performance; - c.
+Consideration of previous coursework; - d.
+Responses to short essays posed in CSDCAS which serve as a writing sample and means of looking at the student's problem-solving skills and personal characteristics; - e.
 A commitment to Affirmative Action principles.

-5.4 Conditional Admission
+5.3 Conditional Admission

-Students can be admitted in this category for one or more of the following reasons: the student has less than a 3.0 grade point average in undergraduate work; or the student has not completed specified prerequisite work in the areas of phonetics; normal language development; anatomy, physiology and science of speech; language science, an introductory course in audiology focusing on evaluation as well as a course in aural rehabilitation.
+Students can be admitted in this category for one or more of the following reasons:

+- the student has less than a 3.0 GPA in undergraduate work; - or the student has not completed specified prerequisite work (refer to section 5.6).

 The conditional admission status provides a trial period of graduate study during which the student's performance can be evaluated.
-At the time of admission, the Graduate Studies Committee will specify to the student in writing the condition that must be fulfilled for removal from conditional status.
-All conditional admission requirements must be satisfied before the student can be transferred to "regular" status.
-In fact, all of the pre-requisite courses must be completed prior to matriculation.
-It should be understood that no credits associated with the required prerequisite coursework (particularly the relevant undergraduate courses, see Section 5.5) will count toward completion of the master's degree.
+At the time of admission, the Graduate Studies Committee will specify to the student in writing the conditions that must be fulfilled for removal from conditional status.
+All of the pre-requisite courses must be completed prior to matriculation.
+Students who have been admitted on a "conditional" basis and "graduate non-degree" students are not eligible to enroll in Speech-Language Pathology Practicum and Clinic Seminars until all of the pre-requisite coursework has been completed.
+Once all conditional admission requirements are satisfied, the student can be transferred to "regular" status.
+No credits associated with the required prerequisite coursework (particularly the relevant undergraduate courses, see Section 5.5) will count toward completion of the MA-SLP degree.

-5.5 Transfer from Graduate Non-Degree Status
+5.4 Transfer from Graduate Non-Degree Status